-Practically, a retail company has access to all historical sales and transactions data recorded across their different locations across the country.
+For example, a retail company has access to all historical sales and transactions data recorded across their different locations across the country.
 The business goal is obvious: market growth and increased profits.
 From that, key performance indicators can be built and matched with their customer database.
 This is where predictive analytics comes into play: forecasting sales and transactions in the future using their data will help the company understand its business, acting instead of reacting, and even better: anticipating.

 Big Data Blending

-Conceiving model with our own data is only the tip of the iceberg.
+Conceiving a model with your own data is only the tip of the iceberg.
 It is like having a beautiful car without knowing anything that is under the hood.
 If the engine is bad, you will not be going far despite the beauty of your machine… This brings two aspects on the table: the data and the modeling techniques.

 At the point where an initial model is built, the first step is done.
 Now let us customize the engine of our vehicle and put the best pieces together to get the best fit and the maximum performance from it by enriching the existing elements with additional information, like geographical data, that can leverage the level of business understanding and make predictive analytics more efficient.

 In practice, our retail company can blend sales and transactions with the customers defined by their name and address.
 The next level is basically to answer these three questions: who are my customers, where are they, and how can I reach them (see picture below)?
-The responses will open new perspectives on how the company is dealing with their strategies in place and help them targeting their marketing efforts, going from the predictive to the prescriptive analytics.
+The responses will open new perspectives on how the company is dealing with their strategies in place and help them target their marketing efforts, going from the predictive to the prescriptive analytics.
 This is only possible by enabling data enrichment to their existing business data by blending geographical and non-geographical data using spatial tools (Decay analysis, spatial match or processing, clustering, etc.).

-Concretely, this procedure can imply several operations starting from geocoding the address points to get X/Y coordinates that can further be blended with drive-time polygons defined around each retail facility.
+This procedure can imply several operations starting from geocoding the address points to get X/Y coordinates that can further be blended with drive-time polygons defined around each retail facility.
 This allows matching the point addresses (your customers) with both the drive-time polygons related to the store trade area and socio-demographic variables that profile your customer databank.
-By comparing with the rest of the interest zone, it is now possible to build market analysis, pinpoint underperforming areas and find a way to overcome this problematic.
+By comparing with the rest of the interest zone, it is now possible to build market analysis, pinpoint underperforming areas and find a way to overcome this problem.

 In the same example and considering the retail company has a risk management department, going to the dissemination area level is not precise enough.
-Such companies working in that sector would like to better segment these risks by considering the geographical component of all their business points.
+Companies working in that sector would like to better segment these risks by considering the geographical component of all their business points.
 The use of clustering techniques such as k-means gives the capacity to make suitable distinctions, improving the efficiency of risk determination, analysis granularity and precision.
 The example below depicts an enhanced risk assessment related to each centroid derived from address points.

 The main challenge in enabling geographical data in predictive analytics is to make the most realistic assumptions that come with the implementation and use of such data.
 In particular, blending methods to mix business raw data with spatial information is crucial in terms of scalability (geographical level), dimension (centroid definition, polygon generalization) and operations on spatial fields (buffer and drive-time assessment, proximity, non-overlapping procedures).

-Building the best possible predictive models leads to use the best practices such as stepwise procedures embedded in the DM-CRISP methodology implementation that takes into account all subsequent hypotheses (variable selection, multicollinearity, correlation vs. causation).
+Building the best possible predictive models leads to using the best practices, such as stepwise procedures embedded in the DM-CRISP methodology implementation that takes into account all subsequent hypotheses (variable selection, multicollinearity, correlation vs. causation).

-That being said, the return of investment of geographical data enrichment is of much greater amount, opening the way to unexplored paths for all kinds of businesses, allowing them to be them ahead of their own future.
+That being said, the return on investment of geographical data enrichment is of much greater value, opening the way to unexplored paths for all kinds of businesses, allowing them to be them ahead of their own future.
 For instance, the geocoding efficiency is crucial in flood management and risks along with its related fields, economically speaking.
 Other use cases showed ROI up to three times compared to initial cases after the implementation of solutions involving geodata enrichment.
 Korem has large portfolio enrichment datasets, geospatial tools and expertise to help you integrate that into your model.